zhaoyongfeng1990/zhaoyongfeng1990.github.io/en/index.md

 Welcom to my home page.

-I'm now a postdoc working on active particles, and will sooner be a tenure-track associate professor in School of Physical Science and Technology, Soochow University.
-I work on non-equilibrium statistical physics of soft matter, nonlinear dynamics, and systems biology.
-I'm now in Institute of Natural Sciences, Shanghai Jiao Tong University, Shanghai, China.
+I'm now a postdoc in Institute of Natural Sciences, Shanghai Jiao Tong University, and will sooner be a tenure-track associate professor in School of Physical Science and Technology, Soochow University.
+I work on active particles, non-equilibrium statistical physics of soft matter, nonlinear dynamics, and systems biology.
 [University page](https://ins.sjtu.edu.cn/postdoc/zhaoyongfeng) [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=uZGde7gAAAAJ)

 I would be happy to share some of my research work, notes, ideas, and interesting things on this site.